sap-tutorials/Tutorials/tutorials/s4sdk-resilience/s4sdk-resilience.md

 ## Details
 ### You will learn
   - Why you should care about resilience
-  - How to make the call to the OData service resilient by using Resilience4j-based decorators
+  - How to make the call to the OData service resilient by using resilience decorators
-  - How to write Tests for code decorated with the new Resilience4j-based decorators
+  - How to write Tests for code decorated with the new resilience decorators
   - To deploy the application on SAP Cloud Platform Cloud Foundry